-A subscription to Azure AD Premium is required for device writeback.
+A subscription to Microsoft Entra ID P1 or P2 is required for device writeback.

-The following documentation provides information on how to enable the device writeback feature in Azure AD Connect.
+The following documentation provides information on how to enable the device writeback feature in Microsoft Entra Connect.
 Device Writeback is used in the following scenarios:

 - Enable Windows Hello for Business using hybrid certificate trust deployment